contextual-contribs/contextual/README.md

 The core philosophies of this meta-language are:
 - Eliminate "machinery" in code.
 That is, most (all?) code today is packed with instructions to the parser[1], which aren't necessarily useful to the programmer, and often reduce readability.
 For example, punctuation.
 - Make the parser smarter.
 Exploit parser-intelligence to radically reduce programmer effort.
-- Exploit whitespace.
-Imply structure with whitespace.
+- Imply structure with whitespace.
 - Eliminate the obvious.
 Depend on context and implication.
+Enable the parser to make assumptions based on context.
+- Use the sparsest means to eliminate contextual redundancy (preferably whitespace or single characters)
 - Eliminate redundancy.
 - Eliminate variables whenever possible.
 - Make the most common coding patterns part of the language, so the programmer doesn't have to spell them out every time.